Skip to main content

 What do the cottage owners’ social media and marketing tell you?
 Is this ‘green holiday’ heartfelt, or is it a sales gimmick?

 2. Choose service over star ratings.
 Excellent customer service is more important for a great holiday than luxury bathrooms and ‘free’ hampers.
-Check what people are saying in reviews -- you don’t need to go ‘high end’ for a really great experience, and your break will probably be lighter on the planet for avoiding holiday bling.
+Check what people say in reviews -- you don’t need to go ‘high end’ for a great experience, and your break will probably be lighter on the planet for avoiding holiday bling.

 3. Book an owner-run cottage.
 When holiday cottages are second home investments for distant owners, they can hollow out local communities.
 If your eco-cottage owner lives nearby, you can benefit from their local knowledge, and they’ll be on hand to help with any problems.

 4. Check for a green policy.
 “Uh oh.
 A policy for a holiday!
 Boring, huh?!”
-But genuinely, green holiday cottages will have an environmental policy prominently online.
-So is a policy easy to find on a property’s website?
+However, genuinely, green holiday cottages will have an environmental policy prominently online.
+So, is a policy easy to find on a property’s website?
 Find out how kind your eco holiday will be on the environment – it will be anything but boring!

 5. Spot the greenwash.
 Is your supposedly eco holiday cottage advert or website telling you about vague aspirations, or are there firm commitments and achievements, for example, on buying renewable power, cutting waste, reducing water use and nurturing wildlife?